Need Help? Give us a call.

 Wondering what exactly QuickBooks Point of Sale can offer your business?
 Here’s your ultimate review of all the ins and outs.

-To tackle all of the Intuit payment solutions available to you, we’ll break them down into two categories—QuickBooks POS software and hardware.
+To get a better understanding of the POS solutions available to you through Intuit, we’ll break them down into two categories—QuickBooks POS software and QuickBooks POS hardware.

 The first section of our two-part review covers QuickBooks Point of Sale software.
-Unlike many of QuickBooks POS competitors, the software for QuickBooks POS software pricing is structured as a one-time, lump sum, rather than an initial cost, plus a monthly access fee.
-Once your business invests in QuickBooks Point of Sale software, it’s yours.
-That said, that initial investment will likely be more substantial than it would be for QuickBooks POS competitors that charge a monthly access fee.
+Unlike many of QuickBooks POS competitors, the QuickBooks POS software pricing is structured as a one-time, lump sum, rather than an initial cost, plus a monthly access fee.
+Once your business invests in QuickBooks POS software, it’s yours.
+That said, that initial investment will likely be more substantial than it would be for QuickBooks Point of Sale competitors that charge a monthly access fee.

 Can these Intuit payment solutions offer up enough capabilities to justify their considerable price tags?